Scroll down to the following biographies:

 Lewis M. Gediman

-Sanora Babb (1907-2005) is the author of seven books, as well as numerous essays, short stories, and poems that were published in literary magazines alongside the work of Ernest Hemingway, Dorothy Parker, Ralph Ellison, Katherine Anne Porter, William Carlos Williams, and William Saroyan.
+Sanora Babb (1907-2005) is the author of nine books, as well as essays, short stories, and poems that were published in literary and progressive magazines alongside the work of Ernest Hemingway, Ralph Ellison, Katherine Ann Porter, Genevieve Taggard, William Carlos Williams, and William Saroyan.
+She published her first poem at fourteen in the Forgan Eagle and continued to write and publish poetry all her life, winning the Borestone Mountain Poetry Award in 1967 for "Told in the Seed" and the Gold Medal Award in 1932 for "Captive" from the Mitre Press Anthology, London.

 Other Books by Sanora Babb